mcguffin/pdf-renderer/README.md

 ### Filter `pdf_renderer_image_width`

 Use this to overrule width of generated images.
-Uses the largest image width known to WP by default.
+Uses the largest image width known to WP by default. (e.g. the Large size from Settings > Media).

 #### Example:
 ```php